shs-cs/engineering-portfolio-2023-2024/README.md

   - We're using this for titles, headings, and subheadings
   - This is a free font from Google Fonts:
     - https://fonts.google.com/specimen/Roboto+Slab
+  - Weights used:
+    - Black (it's like super bold)
+    - Semibold
+    - Bold
 - **Monsterrat**
   - We're using this for all content text
   - Also a free font from Google Fonts:
     - https://fonts.google.com/specimen/Montserrat
+  - Weights used:
+    - Regular (this is weights good for paragraphs)

 _Note_: You need to download and install these fonts from the above links to be able to use them on your machine (and thus, also in the document).